EdwardSagned/EdwardSagned/README.md

 - 👋 Hi, I’m @EdwardSagned
-- 👀 I’m interested in front-end, app and game development.
-I also love Chemestry and Physics.
+- 👀 I know a lot about phyon, c# and html.
+I'm working currently on improving my phyton and js knowledge
-- 🌱 I’m currently learning machine learning and sciences and technologies of the enviroment.
+- 🌱 I’m currently studying sciences and technologies of the enviroment.
-- 🧑‍💻 I’m currently developing an app.
+- 🧑‍💻 I’m currently developing a programming portefolio.
-- 💞️ I’m looking to collaborate.
+- 📄 I’m looking to find a part time job.
 - 📫 How to reach me eduardobrancopro@gmail.com

 <!---